-4 Second year second semester to third year first semester (i) Regular course of study of second year second semester. (ii) Must have secured at least 40 credits out of 80 credits i.e., 50% credits up to second year second semester from all the relevant regular and supplementary examinations, whether the student takes those examinations or not.
-5 Third year first semester to third year second semester Regular course of study of third year first semester.
-6 Third year second semester to fourth year first semester (i) Regular course of study of third year second semester. (ii) Must have secured at least 61 credits out of 122 credits i.e., 50% credits up to third year second semester from all the relevant regular and supplementary examinations, whether the student takes those examinations or not.
-7 Fourth year first semester to fourth year second semester Regular course of study of fourth year first semester.
+2 First year second semester to (i) Regular course of study of first year second second year first semester semester. (ii) Must have secured at least 19 credits out of 38 credits i.e., 50% credits up to first year second semester from all the relevant regular and supplementary examinations, whether the student takes those examinations or not.
+3. Second year first semester to Regular course of study of second year first second year second semester semester.
+4 Second year second semester (i) Regular course of study of second year second to third year first semester semester. (ii) Must have secured at least 40 credits out of 80 credits i.e., 50% credits up to second year second semester from all the relevant regular and supplementary examinations, whether the student takes those examinations or not.
+5 Third year first semester to Regular course of study of third year first semester. third year second semester 6 Third year second semester to (i) Regular course of study of third year second fourth year first semester semester. (ii) Must have secured at least 61 credits out of 122 credits i.e., 50% credits up to third year second semester from all the relevant regular and supplementary examinations, whether the student takes those examinations or not.
+7 Fourth year first semester to Regular course of study of fourth year first semester. fourth year second semester